a787854/InSAR-on-Sentinel-1-TOPS-data/README.md

 # InSAR-on-Sentinel-1-TOPS-data

-This code is developed under Visual Studio 2013 and CUDA toolkit 8.0.
-The software makes use of Graphic Processing Unit to perform Geometric coregistration, resampling, ESD and Coherence Estimation on Sentinel-1 TOPS data.
+The software makes use of Graphic Processing Unit (GPUs) to carry out Geometric coregistration, resampling, ESD and Coherence Estimation on Sentinel-1 TOPS data.

-This software dependents on two libraries:

-1.TinyXml2:

-Please find it at:https://github.com/leethomason/tinyxml2

-2.GDAL.
+Relevant algorithm details and speed test you can refer to the paper:
+"GPU accelerated interferometric SAR processing for Sentinel-1 TOPS data" (2019), Computers and Geosciences, Doi: https://doi.org/10.1016/j.cageo.2019.04.010.
+There is also a speed test reported at [this project by Guido Lemoine ](https://github.com/glemoine62/InSAR-on-Sentinel-1-TOPS-data-POSIX).

-Platform:
+# Platform:

-It is suggested to use the GPUs with powerful double floating computing (compute capability>=3.0).
-Otherwise, the accuracy of coregistration is not guaranteed.
-To achieve a better performance, the driver mode of GPU should be set as TCC mode (in windows).
+The code is developed under windows operating system .
-For a Linux user, you do not need to care about the driver mode.
-You can go to [this project by Guido Lemoine ](https://github.com/glemoine62/InSAR-on-Sentinel-1-TOPS-data-POSIX)  to check the linux version of this code.
+For a Linux user,  you may go to [this project by Guido Lemoine ](https://github.com/glemoine62/InSAR-on-Sentinel-1-TOPS-data-POSIX)  to check the linux version of this code.

-Our testing platform:
-GPU: Nvidia GTX Titan black  CPU:Intel I7-6700K
+# GPU hardware:
+A GPU (with >=3.0 compute capability) is sufficient.
+Double precision computing capability is appreciated to improve the accuracy of coregistration.

-Config File:
+# Basic Configuration File:

 process_dir= Current Working Directory